-- Place pictures of the following food groups at three points (stations) on the table.
+- Place pictures of the following food groups at three points (stations) in the room, or at three different positions on the whiteboard.
 Station 1: plant foods from the garden, Station 2: animal foods, Station 3: man-made foods. - Make word or picture cards showing different foods.
 Place these cards in a box.
-(There should be a selection from each category. e.g. eggs, milk, chops, apples, bananas, sweets, ice-cream, cake, chips.) - The student selects a card from the box, reads it and then places it at the right food station.
+(There should be a selection from each category. e.g. eggs, milk, chops, apples, bananas, sweets, ice-cream, cake, chips.) - Children take turns to select a card from the box.
+Once a child has chosen a card, he/she gets the help of the class to read the word if necessary, and then walks to the matching food station.